 - Pointing a loaded firearm at another person;

-- Driving at very high speeds with passengers in the vehicle;
+- Drove at very high speeds with passengers;

-- Holding open the train doors whilst the train is moving.
+- Held open train doors whilst the train was moving.

 What the Police Must Prove

-To convict you of conduct endangering life, the prosecution must prove each of the following matters beyond a reasonable doubt:
+To convict a person of this offence, the prosecution must prove each of the following matters beyond a reasonable doubt:

 - That conduct placed a person in danger (ie conduct that carried with it an appreciable risk) of death;

-- You engaged in that conduct recklessly in so far as you could have foreseen that placing another person in danger of death was a probable consequence of your actions in all the circumstances.
+- They engaged in that conduct recklessly in so far as they could have foreseen that placing another person in danger of death was a probable consequence of their actions in all the circumstances.

 A threat is not enough to prove a charge of conduct endangering life.
-Even if you have taken steps to prepare for committing dangerous conduct, you cannot be found guilty of this offence if you haven’t engaged in the conduct yet.
+Even if a person has taken steps to prepare to commit conduct endangering life, they cannot be found guilty of this offence if they haven’t engaged in the conduct yet.